studentkittens/lncs-pandoc/paper.md

 The basic idea is that YubiKey acts like a keyboard when it is plugged into a USB port.
 Which means there is no need for additional drivers or client software.
 The YubiKey will be identified as a standard USB Human Interface Device (HID).
-Therefore it's possible to use the native system drivers.
+Therefore it is possible to use the native system drivers.
 Furthermore no battery is needed.